 There is currently no USO fund in Ireland.
 Eir, as the USP, may apply to receive funding for the net cost (if any) of meeting the USO where ComReg determines there is a net cost and that it represents an unfair burden.
-On 7 April 2017 ComReg published the outcome of its assessment of Eircom's 2015 compliance with the annual performance targets set out in Performance Improvement Plan 3.
-Eircom submitted a force majeure claim in June 2016 and sought relief in respect of fault repair time performance only.
-The submission set out the basis for Eircom's force majeure claim as being the 'exceptional weather events in January, November and December 2015'.
-In addition, Eircom submitted an expert report on the weather conditions associated with the force majeure claim.
+There is currently litigation before the Irish courts following ComReg's rejection of eir's application for funding.
+On 7 April 2017, ComReg published the outcome of its assessment of eir's 2015 compliance with the annual performance targets set out in Performance Improvement Plan 3.
+Eir submitted a force majeure claim in June 2016 and sought relief in respect of fault repair time performance only.
+The submission set out the basis for eir's force majeure claim as being the 'exceptional weather events in January, November and December 2015'.
+In addition, eir submitted an expert report on the weather conditions associated with the force majeure claim.
 In response, ComReg formed the view that it could be considered that force majeure conditions applied in the month of December 2015 but that the January and November 2015 weather events did not constitute force majeure events within the meaning of the Performance Improvement Programme (PIP3).
-Eircom paid ComReg a penalty of €3,094,000 in December 2016 for its failure to meet the PIP3 agreed USO quality of service performance targets for 2015.
-In light of the above, ComReg does not intend to take further enforcement action against Eircom for the 2015 period.
+Eir paid ComReg a penalty of €3,094,000 in December 2016 for its failure to meet the PIP3 agreed USO quality of service performance targets for 2015.
+In light of the above, ComReg does not intend to take further enforcement action against eir for the 2015 period.
 In March 2017, eir initiated High Court proceedings against ComReg in relation to fault repair time obligations imposed on eir.
 In January 2017, ComReg imposed a 48-hour deadline on eir to repair faults in its telecoms lines (pursuant to complaints from eir's competitors).

-In June 2017, ComReg applied to the High Court for declarations of non-compliance in relation to eir's transparency, non-discrimination and access obligations to provide access to its network to other operators.
-ComReg is seeking a financial penalty of up to €10 million (which would be the largest in the State) in relation to these regulatory breaches.
+In June 2017, ComReg applied to the High Court for declarations of non-compliance in relation to eir's transparency, non-discrimination and access obligations to provide access to its network to other operators, seeking a financial penalty of up to €10 million (which would be the largest in the state) in relation to these regulatory breaches.
 In December 2017, eir launched counter proceedings against the Minister claiming the EU telecoms regulations have been wrongly applied in Ireland (Access Regulations) and that ComReg has overstepped its remit in trying to impose civil penalties 'of the kind it is proposing under existing law'.
+In December 2018, eir agreed to pay €3 million to ComReg to settle these enforcement proceedings.
+As part of the settlement deal, eir also consented to allow independent observers to monitor its internal divisions between its wholesale and retail structures.
+In February 2020, ComReg published an update on the progress of the commitments under its settlement agreement with eir.
+The set of commitments, when fully implemented, will result in the establishment and operation of an enhanced Regulatory Governance Model in eir.
+Completion of the commitments is underpinned by €9 million held in escrow that is partially released to eir on completion of commitments 'milestones'.